swiftlang/swift-foundation/README.md

 * Support internationalization and localization, to make software accessible to users around the world.
 * Provide a level of OS independence, to enhance portability.

-This project aims to build a new and unified Swift implementation of Foundation for all platforms.
-The project is in its early stages, with features still to be implemented.
-Contributions are welcome, including API implementations, bug fixes, documentation, tests and ports to new platforms.
 ## Current State

 The following types are available in the preview package, with more to come later.
 Many types, including `JSONEncoder`, `Calendar`, `TimeZone`, and `Locale` are all-new Swift implementations. `FormatStyle` and `ParseStyle` available as open source for the first time.